 Will the activity produce effluent, other than normal sewage, that will be disposed of in a municipal sewage system?
-YES NO If YES, what estimated quantity will be produced per month? m3 Will the activity produce any effluent that will be treated and/or disposed of on site?
-YES NO c) Emissions into the atmosphere
+YES NO If YES, what estimated quantity will be produced per month? m^3 Will the activity produce any effluent that will be treated and/or disposed of on site?
+YES NO

-produce effluent that will be treated and/or disposed of at another YES NO
+Will the activity produce effluent that will be treated and/or disposed of at another YES NO

-facility?
+facility? icility?

 If YES, provide the particulars of the facility:

 Facility

 name:

 Contact

 person:

 Postal

 address:

 Postal code:

 Telephone: Cell:

 E-mail: Fax: